ember-learn/guides-source/guides/v3.7.0/components/defining-a-component.md

 </article>
 ```

-Given the above template, you can now use the `<BlogPost/>` component:
+Given the above template, you can now use the `<BlogPost />` component:

 ```handlebars {data-filename=app/templates/index.hbs}
 {{#each this.model as |post|}}